mmazzarolo/just-tap/README.md

 };
 ```

-Unfortunately I wasn't able to type the sagas as much as I wanted, but I guess it's related to its use of generators.
+Unfortunately I wasn't able to make the sagas as much type-safe as I wanted, but I guess it's related to how TypeScript handles the generators.
-I also used `// @ts-ignore` on a couple of hooks because when I created them there was still no TypeScript support available for the hooks.
+I also used `// @ts-ignore` in a couple of hooks because when I created them there was still no TypeScript support available for the hooks.